hashicorp/nomad/website/source/docs/drivers/external/pot-task-driver.html.md

 * `tag` - Version of the image.

-* `commad` - Command that is going to be executed once the jail is started.
+* `command` - Command that is going to be executed once the jail is started.

 * `network_mode` - (Optional) Defines the network mode of the pot.
 Default: **"public-bridge"**